-- an option to purchase 25,200 shares of our Class A common stock upon the director's initial election or appointment to our Board of Directors, - if the director has served on our Board of Directors for at least six months as of the date of an annual meeting of stockholders, an option to purchase 14,200 shares of our Class A common stock on the date of the annual meeting, - an annual director fee of \$35,000, and - if the director serves on a committee of our Board of Directors or in the other capacities stated below, an additional annual fee as follows: - chair of the Board or lead independent director, \$30,000 - chair of the audit committee, \$15,000, - audit committee member other than the chair, \$7,500, - chair of the compensation committee, \$10,000, - compensation committee member other than the chair, \$5,000, - chair of the nominating and corporate governance committee, \$8,000, and - nominating and corporate governance committee member other than the chair, \$4,000.
+- an option to purchase 25,200 shares of our Class A common stock upon the director's initial election or appointment to our Board of Directors.
+This initial option award was increased to 35,000 shares effective June 13, 2023; - if the director has served on our Board of Directors for at least six months as of the date of an annual meeting of stockholders, an option to purchase 17,500 shares of our Class A common stock on the date of the annual meeting.
+This represents an increase from 14,200 shares granted at our 2022 annual meeting.
+Additionally, a director who has been serving as a non-employee director on the Board of Directors for less than six months as of the date of any such annual meeting, and will continue to serve as a non-employee director immediately following such meeting, shall also receive an option to purchase shares of our Class A common stock on the date of such annual meeting, but the number of shares underlying such option shall be reduced on a pro-rata basis based on the number of months such director has served as a non-employee director during the twelve month period ending on the date of such meeting; - an annual director fee of \$35,000 (the "Base Retainer"); and - if the director serves on a committee of our Board of Directors or in the other capacities stated below, an additional annual fee as follows: - Chair of the Board of Directors or lead independent director, \$30,000 (the "COB or LID Retainer"); - chair of the audit committee, \$15,000; - audit committee member other than the chair, \$7,500; - chair of the compensation committee, \$10,000; - compensation committee member other than the chair, \$5,000; - chair of the nominating and corporate governance committee, \$8,000; and - nominating and corporate governance committee member other than the chair, \$4,000.